andrewchambers/bupstash/doc/man/bupstash-list-contents.1.md

 When `--format` is set to `jsonl1`, `bupstash list-contents` outputs one json object per line.

-Each line has the following json shape:
+Each line has the following json schema:

 ```
 {